abronte/BigQuery/README.md

 # BigQuery

 BigQuery is a wrapper around the Google api ruby gem designed to make interacting with BigQuery easier.
+This gem is very new and doesn't have many features quite yet.

+### Authorization

+Only service accounts are supported right now.

+### Available methods

+* query
+* tables
+* load
+* tables_formatted

 ### Example